bahrus/json-merge/README.md

 # \<json-merge\>

 json-merge is a dependency free web component.
-It may make more sense to use in [disciplined, declarative markup-centric](https://blog.153.io/2017/03/08/you-dont-get-amp/) environments -- server-driven architectures or HTML template-oriented components / web apps.
+It provides binding support compatible with Polymer, but it can be used in non Polymer settings as well.
+It may make more sense to use in [disciplined, declarative markup-centric](https://blog.153.io/2017/03/08/you-dont-get-amp/) environments -- server-driven architectures or HTML template-oriented components / web apps like VueJS, Polymer (as we mentioned already) or Aurelia (or Angular?).
 It may seem somewhat jarring to see it inside a JavaScript, code-centric render function, like those found in (P)React / LitHTML / HyperHTML / SkateJS, etc.  More on that later.

 json-merge can also be useful for demo pages that use html markup as the primary way of demonstrating the functionality of specific types of components, which we categorize below.